ICPI/DIV/Best_Practices/Best Practices - GitHub Repos.md

   - :heavy_check_mark: Analysis that is ongoing or required quarterly/annually.
 - Usage
   - :no_entry_sign: Analysis done for self or agency that doesn't serve the broader ICPI.
-  - :moneybag: Scripts or tools that help other analysis or field members perform their tasks more efficiency.
+  - :heavy_check_mark: Scripts or tools that help other analysis or field members perform their tasks more efficiency.
-  - :moneybag: Development around an ICPI tool or analysis.
+  - :heavy_check_mark: Development around an ICPI tool or analysis.
 - Complexity
   - :no_entry_sign: Code that is focused on relatively straight forward tasks such as simply subsetting a dataset.
-  - :moneybag: Multiple data sources and scripts requires to conduct analysis.
+  - :heavy_check_mark: Multiple data sources and scripts requires to conduct analysis.
-  - :moneybag: R functions
+  - :heavy_check_mark: R functions
 - Audience
   - :no_entry_sign: Self
   - :no_entry_sign: Trainings where the product is simiply a presentation
-  - :moneybag: ICPI or field colleagues
+  - :heavy_check_mark: ICPI or field colleagues

 ### What should I include in my repository?